The Bible says in Jude verse 1, Jude, the servant of Jesus Christ, and brother of James, to

 you respond positively to Gods calling.
 But the fact is that you could not

-your salvation.
-You are His workmanship, created in Christ Jesus unto good
+initiated your salvation.
+You are His workmanship, created in Christ Jesus

-works.
-The work that God started by calling you, He will complete by seeing
+unto good works.
+The work that God started by calling you, He will complete by

-that you end up in heaven.
-That is also the message of Romans 8:28-30 that
+seeing that you end up in heaven.
+That is also the message of Romans 8:28-30

-according to his purpose.
-For whom he did foreknow, he also did predestinate to
+the called according to his purpose.
+For whom he did foreknow, he also did

-be conformed to the image of his Son, that he might be the firstborn among many
+predestinate to be conformed to the image of his Son, that he might be the

-you, God justifies you, and God glorifies you.
-You will be glorified when you
+God calls you, God justifies you, and God glorifies you.
+You will be glorified

-arrive in heaven.
-That part of your salvation has not yet happened, but it will
+when you arrive in heaven.
+That part of your salvation has not yet happened,

 In verse 1 Jude lists three things that are the current state of